Responsive Menu

 Additional Triggers

 Two other triggers mentioned above deserve more attention and those are lack of sleep and stress.
 These are two things depending on the circumstances that may feel hard to control as well, but if you can they may make a positive difference.
 They are big triggers for me so I know the challenge in maintaining them.
 For example, if you have a sweet little one that keeps you up or a stressful situation out of your control you just have to do your best.
 Try to give your body the most rest you can and take care of yourself.
 Eat well, reach out for support, and if able exercise can be beneficial.
+A migraine attack is no one’s fault.
+We can do all the things and know we tried.

 I also know my limits.
 With both of these triggers being out of my control I have to really work hard to keep everything else in life in check so I don’t compound issues.
 All we can do is our best and I know on a daily basis that it takes determination and perseverance.